7 Must-Have Metrics for Every SaaS Marketer to Drive Growth

 Why is it important for SaaS marketers to have an understanding of key metrics?

 Once you access all the critical business information, you must create metrics that give you a vivid picture of where your business stands.
 This way, you will get to know whether your company is progressing, stagnant, or facing a downfall.

 By getting a sneak peek of your company’s future, you can plan out your actions and move in a direction where growth happens.

 In the competitive business world, you will never run out of data to track.
-From data comes metrics that provide you the status of different business processes.
+From data and with the right tool comes metrics that provide you with the status of different business processes.
 This way, you learn what is working and what is not.

 Here’s come another challenge, which is to figure out which metrics to track.
 Focusing on the wrong metrics can delay business progress, and at worst, can cost its sustainability.